WordPress/create-block-theme/README.md

 A new variation will be created.

-To create a new Clone of the current theme or to create a Child of the current theme:ons for the currently active theme:
+To create a new Clone of the current theme or to create a Child of the current theme:

 - Click "Create Theme"
 - Click "Clone Theme" to create a new Theme based on the active theme with your changes